elastic/ansible-elasticsearch/README.md

 ### Additional Configuration

-Additional parameters to es_config allow the customization of the Java and Elasticsearch versions, in addition to role behaviour.
+In addition to es_config, the following parameters allow the customization of the Java and Elasticsearch versions as well as the role behaviour.
 Options include:

-* ```es_major_version``` (e.g. "5.1" ).
-Should be consistent with es_version.
+* ```es_major_version```  Should be consistent with es_version.
 For versions >= 5.0 this must be "5.x".
 * ```es_version``` (e.g. "5.1.2").
 * ```es_api_host``` The host name used for actions requiring HTTP e.g. installing templates.
 Defaults to "localhost".
 * ```es_api_port``` The port used for actions requiring HTTP e.g. installing templates.
 Defaults to 9200. **CHANGE IF THE HTTP PORT IS NOT 9200**